aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 The above example defines the following resources:

 * An S3 bucket
-* A Kinesis Data Firehose delivery stream with Direct PUT as the source and CloudWatch error logging turned on.
+* An Amazon Data Firehose delivery stream with Direct PUT as the source and CloudWatch error logging turned on.
 * An IAM role which gives the delivery stream permission to write to the S3 bucket.

 ## Sources

-A Kinesis Data Firehose delivery stream can accept data from three main sources: Kinesis Data Streams, Managed Streaming for Apache Kafka (MSK), or via a "direct put" (API calls).
+An Amazon Data Firehose delivery stream can accept data from three main sources: Kinesis Data Streams, Managed Streaming for Apache Kafka (MSK), or via a "direct put" (API calls).
+Currently only Kinesis Data Streams and direct put are supported in the CDK.

-See: [Sending Data to a Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-write.html) in the *Kinesis Data Firehose Developer Guide*.
+See: [Sending Data to a Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-write.html) in the *Amazon Data Firehose Developer Guide*.

 ### Kinesis Data Stream